 - find a home within a more modest budget

-- and there's always the appeal of increased equity once your desired updates are completed.
+- and there's always the appeal of increased equity that can come with updates.

-If you find yourself interested in buying a fixer upper, and it's your first go-round buying a house, be sure you know what you're signing on to before you sign those papers.
+If the thought of fixing up a dilapidated house appeals to you and it's your first go-round buying purchasing a home, be sure you know what you're getting into before you sign the papers.

-Before you can consider whether buying a fixer upper is a strategy worth pursuing as a first time buyer, you need to know if it's an option you have the ability to pursue.
+Before you can decide if buying a fixer-upper is a strategy worth pursuing as a first-time buyer, you need to know if it's even an option.

-If you use a government loan to finance your home, you'll be subject to a stricter set of rules governing the condition of the home you choose.
-FHA loans can't be used to buy homes that are less-than-functional and safe (unless you're utilizing a 203K rehab loan - more on that later), so you'll be limited to items that are more cosmetic and home improvement in nature, as opposed to fixing up a dilapidated home with major structural issues.
+If you plan to use a government loan to finance your home, you'll be subject to a stricter set of rules governing the condition of the home you choose.
+FHA loans can't be used to buy homes that are less-than-functional and safe (unless you're utilizing a 203K rehab loan - more on that later), so you'll be limited to cosmetics and home improvement type 'fixes,' rather than major structural issues.

-Hopefully you've already asked yourself the important financial questions all first time home buyers should ask, and have your down payment in order.
-The next step would be calculating how much money you will have available to spend on renovations after you buy the house, as well as how you'll obtain the necessary funds if you don't have them saved already.
+Hopefully, you've already asked yourself the important financial questions all first time home buyers should ask and have your down payment in order.
+The next step is to calculate how much money you will have available to spend on renovations after you buy the house and how you'll obtain the necessary funds if you don't have them saved already.

-You don't want to find yourself in over your head before you even get this project off the ground, so be aggressive when you determine your budget for the remodeling projects you plan to take on.
+You don't want to find yourself in over your head before you even get your project off the ground, so be aggressive when you determine your budget for the remodeling projects you're planning.

-When you consider different homes, be realistic about which ones represent opportunities that could result in meaningful improvement projects.
-Look for homes that need affordable repairs or improvements and that will most likely provide a return on your investment versus which ones will not.
-Anything structural should most likely be avoided altogether unless you've got a solid background in construction.
+When you consider different homes, be realistic about which ones have room for meaningful improvement.
+Look for homes that need affordable repairs or renovations, which will most likely provide a return on your investment.
+Try to avoid tackling anything structural unless you've got a solid background in construction.

 Professionals versus DIY

-Who is going to do the work on this house?
+Who's going to do the physical work on this house?

-This is an important question to ask yourself, and one that is often overlooked.
-It’s not that one choice is better than the other, but both require a lot of forethought and the weighing of pros and cons.
+Many buyers overlook this critical question, and it comes back to bite them when it's time for action.
+One choice isn't better than the other, but both require a lot of forethought and the weighing of pros and cons.

 Hiring a professional contractor to remodel

-There are several benefits when you hire a professional contractor to help with your remodel.
+There are several benefits to hiring a professional contractor for your remodel.

-Professionals are much more likely to perform quality work and have the requisite expertise to do the job correctly, but also require vetting to ensure you don't end up with low quality craftsmanship or exorbitant costs.
+Professionals are more likely to perform quality work.
+They have the requisite expertise to do the job correctly and require vetting to ensure you don't end up with low-quality craftsmanship or high costs.

-Consider how big your projects is.
-Are you adding rooms or moving walls?
+Consider the size of your project.
+Are you adding entire rooms or moving walls?
 If you don't have the experience or time to pull permits for a big project, consider a general contractor who can handle these items for you.
-They manage the outsourcing of the specialty work to subcontractors, such as plumbers and electricians, but tend to cost more since they're managing the project and people for you.
+General Contractors outsource specialty work to subcontractors, such as plumbers and electricians, but tend to cost more since they're managing the project and people for you.

-Ask around and review businesses online, but remember that the prettiest website won't always be representative of the best contractor.
-These are busy, hands-on professionals who are largely focused on their work, and often spend little on marketing.
+Ask around and review businesses online, but remember that the prettiest website won't always represent the best contractor.
+These are busy, hands-on professionals who are primarily focused on their work, and often spend little on marketing.

-Referrals are usually the best bet when searching for contractors to bid jobs.
+Personal referrals will usually be your best bet when searching for contractors to bid your remodel job.

-DIY can save you money and give you more control over the process, but it can also cost more money in the long run if mistakes appear, depending on the size of the mistake versus the original damage.
-It will also take significantly longer to accomplish changes if you aren't able to devote full-time work to repairs.
+DIY can save you money and allow you more control over the process, but it can also cost more in the long run if mistakes occur.
+It will also take significantly longer to make progress if you aren't able to devote your full-time attention to your project.

-The price tag, timeline and specialized skills required to complete many seemingly easy DIY home improvement projects are often a much larger investment in time and money than they appear to be.
-Let’s just say fixer upper’s cost of renovations don’t exactly match up with California costs.
+The price tag, timeline, and specialized skills required to complete many seemingly easy DIY home improvement projects are often much more significant than they appear to be.

-Remember, this is your first home and a significant investment.
-Unless you feel confident in your abilities (and have considerable patience), consider simple cosmetic improvements for the DIY feel and leave the heavy lifting to the professionals.
+Remember, this is your first home and one of the most substantial investments you'll make in your life.
+Unless you feel 100% confident in your abilities (and have considerable patience), consider simple cosmetic improvements for the DIY feel and leave the heavy lifting to the professionals.

-It's not a great idea to bet the farm on your first home and assume you can flip it to move up the housing food chain more quickly than traditional appreciation might allow.
+It's not wise to bet the farm on your first home and assume you can flip it to move up the housing food chain more quickly than traditional appreciation might allow.

-That's not to say you can't see increased equity from some well thought out improvements on your first home, especially if you've been lucky enough to find an affordable home in California to start with.
-But going into your first purchase with the idea you'll flip it for a hefty profit is a big gamble with your biggest asset.
+That's not to say you can't increase your equity with some well thought out improvements, but approaching first purchase thinking you'll flip it for a hefty profit is a big gamble.

-It's easy to slip into a landslide of spending once you get started fixing a damaged property and even easier to find the improvements don’t necessarily translate into the equity you hoped they would.
+It's easy to slip into a landslide of spending once you start renovating, and improvements may not translate into the equity you hoped they would.

 Improving a home can absolutely build equity, but it's important not to underestimate the cost of repairs.
-Renovation project costs can add up quickly if you’re not careful and it isn’t uncommon for inexperienced do-it-yourself project managers to find they’ve exceeded their budget before the project is done.
+Renovation project costs can add up quickly, and it's common—even for experienced do-it-yourselfers—to unintentionally exceeded the budget before project completion.

 Beware hidden damage

-Speaking of landslide spending, a very real risk of buying a property with visible damage is finding even more invisible damage once you get started.
-All too often a buyer will take inventory of obvious necessary renovation needs, like paint and flooring, only to discover additional needed repairs beneath the obvious ones.
+One serious risk when buying a property with visible damage is finding even more invisible damage once you start.
+A buyer will often take inventory of obvious problems, like paint and flooring, only to discover additional issues that require repair beneath the obvious ones.

-If you buy a house knowing it needs a lot of work, odds are you'll discover even more things that need fixing when you dig into the obvious problems.
+If you buy a house knowing it needs a lot of work, odds are you'll discover even more things that need fixing along the way.
 Bet on it, and account for the unknown when you determine your budget.

-There’s no going back until it’s done.
-It will be loud, dusty, things will get broken, you may not always have access to plumbing, and it can often take longer than anticipated.
+It will be loud and dusty, things will get broken, you may not always have access to a working toilet, and it will probably take longer than anticipated.

-Families with children should take particular caution here, as the additional stress of a construction zone planted squarely in the living room or kitchen can prove extremely stressful...and dangerous too.
+Families with children should take particular caution here.
+The additional stress of a construction zone planted squarely in the living room or kitchen can prove extremely stressful...and dangerous.

-The truth is, it's not always a bad idea to fix up a home in need of a little TLC, but it is always a bad idea to jump headfirst into an all-encompassing, resource-heavy project requiring a serious commitment of time and money without considering the very real personal and financial risks that potentially come with the territory.
+The truth is, it's not always a bad idea to fix up a home in need of a little TLC.
+However, it's always bad to jump headfirst into a big home renovation project without considering the personal and financial risks that come with the territory.

-If it is your dream to create your dream home rather than buy it as-is, do all the research you possibly can—then maybe do a little more.
-Additionally, consider buying your first home move-in ready, learning the ropes of homeownership and then undertaking a renovation-style project on your second home.
+If your dream is to create your dream home rather than buy it as-is, do all the research you possibly can—then maybe do a little more.
+Additionally, consider buying your first home move-in ready, learning the ropes of homeownership, and then undertaking a renovation-style project on your next home.

-Don't be afraid to decide that a house in need of heavy renovations isn't for you, no matter how interesting or romantic the idea might seem.
-Do all the research possible to guarantee you truly end up with the home of your dreams!
+Don't be afraid to conclude that a house in need of substantial improvement isn't for you, no matter how interesting or romantic the idea may seem.

-If after reading this you still think you want to try renovating a house but you don't have the cash on hand for the down payment, closing costs and renovations, there are both FHA and Conventional renovation loans.
+If, after reading this, you still want to try renovating a house but don't have the cash for a down payment, closing costs, and renovations, there are options.
+FHA and Conventional avenues both offer renovation loans.

-These are great products for the right situations and can be a huge asset when trying to get into neighborhoods that are at the top of your budget.
-If you are interested in learning more about renovation loan products contact your trusted Loan Officer for more details.
+These are great products for the right buyer and can be a tremendous asset when trying to get into a neighborhood at the top of your budget.
+If you're interested in learning more about renovation loan products, contact a mortgage advisor for details.